josecorella/josecorella/README.md

 ### Hello Interwebs!
 It is me, José.
 I am a software developer, on ocassion, with a passion for security!
 I love breaking and help others understand how to fix things.
 I love to drink coffee (lol) and skateboard.
+Follow me on [twitter](https://twitter.com/joseecorella) for some dank memes.

 <!--
 **josecorella/josecorella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.